-Planning your personal finances can be an arduous and, let’s be honest, boring task, but it is an absolutely necessary one.
+Planning your personal finances can be an arduous, and let’s be honest a boring task, but it is an absolutely necessary one.

 Let’s say you want to hire a contractor to build your house, you sit down with her and go through all the designs you’ve dreamt up so she knows how to execute it.
 After the meeting, you notice she’s not written anything down, you’re obviously worried and ask her ‘How do you plan on building it?’, her response is “It’s in my head, don’t worry I know what I’m doing”.
 Would you hire the contractor?
-I highly doubt it.
+I highly doubt it (if you said ‘yes’, well... let’s not even go there).

 According to a survey conducted by the Certified Financial Planner Board of Standards, 52% of people with a financial plan feel more confident about managing money, savings and investments.
 Interestingly, 48% of people with financial plans describe themselves as living comfortably.
 That may not sound exciting to you, but living comfortably and feeling confident about money are life goals.

-If you can afford to see a certified financial planner, I highly recommend you do and please be sure to do extensive due diligence before you hire one.
+If you can afford to see a certified financial planner, I recommend you do!.
+Please be sure to do extensive due diligence before you hire one.
+However, if like most people, you can’t afford one, in these next series of articles, we’re going to go through these 4 simple steps I followed to put together a plan:

 Assessing your current financial situation